GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/readme.md

 ### 1. Migration Complexity in TA

+#### 1. Open migration complexity page in TA.

-1. The applications are assessed using TA Data collector and results are uploaded to TA.
-The migration complexity page is displaying the details of the application.
+The applications are assessed using TA Data collector and results are uploaded to TA.
+The migration complexity page is displaying the details of the application

 The page shows the JKE application complexity as well.

 ![Migration Complexity](images/01-ta-complexity-page1.png?raw=true "Migration Complexity")

-2. Click on the 3 dots on the right and choose the `View Migration Plan` option.
+#### 2. Click on the 3 dots on the right and choose the `View Migration Plan` option.

 ![View Migration Plan](images/02-ta-complexity-page2.png?raw=true "View Migration Plan")